NHL 21 is merely days from launch, and we've got our initial thoughts on the game together for our review in progress!

 No Next-Gen Version

-In the update it’s explained that this is to free up the team to add plenty of new gameplay features to the game for release on Xbox One and PS4.
+This frees up the team to add plenty of new gameplay features for release on Xbox One and PS4.

 NHL 21 will still be playable on next-gen consoles thanks to forward-compatibility, but it will not be receiving PS5 and Xbox Series X releases with next-gen exclusive features.
 This should emphasize the game's quality on initial release for current-gen consoles.